Naman354/Code_Theft_Auto/README.md

 # Code Theft Auto 🚗💨

 A high-stakes, team-based coding competition platform built with **Next.js 16** and **MongoDB**.
-Teams compete to solve algorithmic challenges under time pressure, navigating through levels of increasing difficulty while managing "score decay" and strategic clue reveals.
+Inspired by the high-octane aesthetic of the *Grand Theft Auto* series, teams compete to solve algorithmic challenges in a "cyber city" environment, navigating through levels of increasing difficulty while managing real-time score decay and strategic clue reveals.

 ---